cmubig/Frida/cofrida/README.md

 See `Frida/cofrida/create_copaint_data.sh` for an example on command-line arguments.

-In the data creation phase, paintings/drawings are created in the FRIDA simulation from images in the LAION-Art dataset.
+In the data creation phase, paintings/drawings are created in the FRIDA simulation either from images in the CoCo dataset or from Stable Diffusion images generated from the Parti Prompts dataset.
 Strokes are selectively removed to form partial paintings/drawings.

 ```
 python3 create_copaint_data.py